 GeneCards Summary for ACHE Gene

-ACHE (Acetylcholinesterase (Yt Blood Group)) is a Protein Coding gene.
-Diseases associated with ACHE include colonic pseudo-obstruction and gastroschisis.
-Among its related pathways are Integrated Pancreatic Cancer Pathway and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and collagen binding.
-An important paralog of this gene is CES2.
+ACHE (Acetylcholinesterase (Cartwright Blood Group)) is a Protein Coding gene.
+Diseases associated with ACHE include Yt Blood Group Antigen and Colonic Pseudo-Obstruction.
+Among its related pathways are Melatonin metabolism and effects and Glycerophospholipid biosynthesis.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and collagen binding.
+An important paralog of this gene is BCHE.